Overcoming Sticker Shock: The Return on Investment of LED Grow Lights

 In Southern California with electrical rates as much as $0.36 per kWh, the payback is under a year in most situations.
 For those of you lucky to have power around the $0.10 per kWh mark, it might take up to three years to see the return on investment.

-For more information on LED Grow Lights, see Maximum Yield's entire collection of LED Grow Light articles.
+For more information on LED Grow Lights, see Maximum Yield's entire collection of Lighting articles.